animatlabs/animatlabs.github.io/_posts/2024-01-12-interesting-enhancements-cs12.md

 List<string> fruits = ["apple", "banana", "cherry"];
 ```

 This feature boosts coding efficiency by cutting down on boilerplate and potential errors, while also making your code easier to read and maintain.
-With these changes, working with collections in C# has become more straightforward, allowing for more expressive and flexible coding.
+With these changes, working with collections in C# has become simpler, allowing for more expressive and flexible coding.

 ### Primary Constructors

-C# 12 introduces a streamlined approach to class and struct construction with the advent of primary constructors, significantly reducing the verbosity traditionally associated with object initialization.
+C# 12 introduces a simpler approach to class and struct construction with the advent of primary constructors, significantly reducing the verbosity traditionally associated with object initialization.

 This new feature **allows constructors to be declared directly within the type's declaration line**, making it applicable to classes, structs, record classes, and record structs.
-It's particularly effective for initializing fields or properties directly with constructor parameters, thereby facilitating a more straightforward dependency injection.
+It's particularly effective for initializing fields or properties directly with constructor parameters, thereby making dependency injection simpler.

 ```c#
 public class User(string firstName, string lastName, int age, List<Role> roles)